sumitpatel0911/Robotic-arm-OpenCV/README.md

 In the Arduino code, we fix every servo position, and they are called according to the incoming serial data.

-here, we provide a semple running vedio of a this project:->
+Here, we provide a semple running vedio of a this project:->

 https://github.com/sumitpatel0911/Robotic-arm-OpenCV/assets/149647517/4e1c6672-32bf-4e5d-bb36-ae08da9dbe29